Mother's Day Gift Ideas

 Add cool color to milky white vases for a sweet, decorative Mother's Day gift.
 To get the watercolor look, mix glass paint with a few drops of paint thinner, and paint freehand designs on your vase with an acrylic brush.

 Editor's Tip: If you can't find white vases, you can make your own by pouring white paint into clear vases -- just make sure they won't be filled with water later!
 Instead, use them to display bouquets of faux flowers for an equally pretty look.

 Simple Mother's Day Flowerpot

-Liven up an ordinary pot of flowers for Mom with customized glass planter fillers.
+Liven up an ordinary pot with customized glass planter fillers.
 Fill a white ceramic pot with the glass pebbles, adding sticker letters to spell "Mother" to six of the pebbles.
 Arrange the letter pebbles at the front of the flower pot, then insert a few faux hydrangea stems to finish.

 Dishes with Child's Artwork

 Turn children's drawings into decorative plates.
 Scan the art and print onto water-transfer paper (available at crafts stores).
 Trim as closely as you can around the printed image, then place the paper in water until the decal slips easily from the backing.
 Position the decal on the plate and smooth out any wrinkles or bubbles.
 When dry, seal the artwork with spray varnish.
 Mom will cherish them forever.

 Editor's Tip: Plates should be for decorative use only.